 The articles on this Website all relate to places in the City of London as well as the Inner London Boroughs.
-Those on the north side of the Thames are: Hammersmith and Fulham; Kensington and Chelsea; Camden; Islington; Hackney and Tower Hamlets.
-Those on the south side of the Thames are: Wandsworth; Lambeth; Southwark; Lewisham and Greenwich (recently created the ‘Royal Borough of Greenwich’).
+Those on the north side of the Thames: Hammersmith and Fulham; Kensington and Chelsea; Camden; Islington; Hackney and Tower Hamlets.
+Those on the south side of the Thames: Wandsworth; Lambeth; Southwark; Lewisham and Greenwich (recently created the ‘Royal Borough of Greenwich’).

 If you are looking for a particular place, like Deptford, then enter that name in the search box (on the front page) and related articles will be listed.

 Another thing to bear in mind is that the images have a fixed width which matches the width of the text in that article.
 If you left-click on an image it will display at ‘full size’.
-None of the images are enormous but better clarity can sometimes be obtained by displaying the image at their ‘original size’.
+The images are not enormous but better clarity can sometimes be obtained by displaying the images at their ‘original size’.

 The River Thames

-Endless guide books are written about the River Thames but few of them give much information about the river itself.
+Endless guidebooks have been written about the River Thames but few of them give much information about the river itself.
 That is probably because most of the authors copy out large chunks from other history books without having any real personal knowledge of the Thames or how it works.

 As well as information about London, some of the places described are beside the Thames.
 It is hoped that articles about these items will give the reader a better understanding of the working river.
 Most of the information about the Thames has been gained either from talking to men working on the river or from reading books written by people who knew how the river worked.
 An attempt has been made to explain the way of life of men living and working on the Thames today and of the generations from years gone by.